Design and Technology

 Design books are an important tool for our pupils to record their research, planning, and evaluations and use them to review and revisit ideas.
 Teaching and learning of DT will take account of the pupils' previous learning and their experiences.
 Evidence of this will be in their design books, which will go through the school with the pupil to enable them to reflect on their design journey and the skills explored.

 Progression of skills is achieved through repeated exploration of the three phases of design across the school.
 Knowledge: skills, concepts, vocabulary, and key information, is embedded and built upon through a carefully sequenced curriculum map that makes connections within and across DT topics and exploits cross-curricular opportunities.
 Pupils apply their ICT skills and reading skills to research their designs.
-Many science links are made when using electrical components and considering the properties of materials.
+Science links are made when using electrical components and considering the properties of materials.
 Applying mathematical skills enables pupils to consider and apply their learning of shape, measuring, and calculating quantities.
 These are applied during the design and construction phases.
 During cooking, pupils calculate the measurement of ingredients and the cost of items needed.
-They are encouraged to consider money management and apply their problem-solving skills when using a budget.

 Our DT topics end with all pupils producing a final product they have designed, constructed, and evaluated.
 The pupils are given the opportunity to consolidate their skills each year by producing their work in pairs or independently.
 Each lesson and topic builds upon previous skills, demonstrating the progression of skills across each year group.
 The quality of work produced also highlights the pupils' acquisition and application of these skills.
 The DT subject leader monitors and evaluates the impact of the DT curriculum with regular monitoring such as work scrutiny and pupil voice.